webfactory/slimdump/README.md

 `export PATH=~/.composer/vendor/bin:$PATH`

 ## Usage
-slimdump needs two pieces of information: the source database as DSN and a config-file:
+`slimdump` needs the DSN for the database to dump and one or more config files:
-`slimdump {DSN} {config-file}`
+`slimdump {DSN} {config-file} [...more config files...]`

-slimdump writes to STDOUT.
+`slimdump` writes to STDOUT.
 If you want your dump written to a file, just redirect the output:
 `slimdump {DSN} {config-file} > dump.sql`

 ## Configuration